Ed-Fi-Alliance-OSS/Ed-Fi-API-Standards/api-guidelines/v4.0/API-DESIGN-GUIDELINES/DISCOVERY-API.md

 ### Dependencies

-All implementations of an Ed-Fi API _should_ expose an endpoint for dependency metadata.
+All implementations of an Ed-Fi API _must_ expose an endpoint for dependency metadata.
 This endpoint will provide developers with the data needed to load resources in the appropriate order.
+A client application should read the exact URL to the dependencies from the `urls` section of the root Discovery document, rather than hard-code the location.

-The endpoint _should_ have a JSON implementation and optional a GraphML implementation.
+The endpoint _must_ have a JSON implementation and _may_ have an optional a GraphML implementation.
 A sample of the JSON output is below:

 ```json
 [